 Fokkema & Partners’ design for the complete work environment incorporates the latest technologies for a digital-minded workforce and its partners.
 It offers a large variety of atmospheres and spaces to support interaction, team collaborations, meetings and concentrated working.
 The offices also include fully equipped collaboration floors, a far from standard typology to facilitate people working from home and only sporadically meeting each other at the office.

 WELL Platinum for a zero waste and fully circular design

 The design then considers standard sizes of the materials to minimize cutting losses and waste upon processing materials.
-It has been executed to be re-mountable, ensuring that the raw materials remain intact for future harvesting.
+It has been executed to be re-mountable, ensuring the raw materials remain intact for future harvesting.
 To realise zero waste during construction, even much of the cuttings and sawdust was captured and re-used elsewhere as raw material, for example, in flooring where filing is combined with a bio-resin, or to create unique mosaic objects.
 Packaging waste has been eliminated as much as possible.
 Altogether the environmental impact of the renovation is kept to a minimum.

 But first and foremost, Fokkema & Partners made a spatial design to match user needs and make the most of the building qualities.

 The decision to aim for a 100% circular, zero-waste renovation and to achieve WELL Platinum is the result of a people-minded approach.